Avik-Das-567/CNN-Filter-Visualization-Tensorflow/README.md

   - Gradient normalization
   - Controlled learning rate

----

 ### Input Handling
 - Random noise initialization
 - Preprocessing aligned with VGG16 expectations
 - Continuous updates via differentiable pipeline

----

-## 📊 Output
+## Output

 The project produces:
 - Synthetic images representing **maximally activating patterns**
 - Layer-wise visualization of learned features
 - Insight into hierarchical feature extraction

----

-## 🧾 Tech Stack
+## Tech Stack

 - Python
 - TensorFlow / Keras
 - NumPy
 - Matplotlib
-- Google Colab (GPU-enabled execution)
+- Google Colab

----

-## 📌 Conclusion
+## Conclusion

 This project demonstrates how neural networks internally encode visual information and how these representations can be reverse-engineered into interpretable patterns.
 By leveraging gradient ascent, we gain direct insight into what each convolutional filter is "looking for," providing a powerful tool for understanding deep learning models beyond black-box behavior.